 Ethyl Tertiary Butyl Ether (ETBE) is produced from ethanol and isobutylene in a catalytic reaction.
 Blending with ETBE, improves the combustion characteristics of petrol, and ETBE is also more compatible with pipelines and engines than ethanol.

 Bio-ETBE is extensively used in the EU in conventional vehicles and fuel distribution systems.
-This requires minimal investment in distribution system infrastructure, Bio-ETBE currently accounts for the vast majority of bioethanol destined for the EU gasoline market.
+This requires minimal investment in distribution system infrastructure.
+Bio-ETBE currently accounts for the majority of bioethanol destined for the EU gasoline market.

-Tert-Amyl Ethyl Ether (TAEE) can also be derived from ethanol.
-Bioethers may also be produced from methanol (MTBE, TAME).
+Tert-Amyl Ethyl Ether (TAEE) is also be derived from ethanol.
+Bioethers are also produced from biomethanol (e.g. MTBE, TAME).

-Further informaiton on ETBE and bioethers is available from the European Fuel Oxygenates Association
+Further information on ETBE and bioethers is available from the European Fuel Oxygenates Association